Don't overlook these!

 An employer cannot make contributions on the condition that any part of them must be kept in the employee's SEP-IRA account.

-You can set up a SEP-IRA and make contributions for a particular year as late as the due date of your income tax return for that year, plus extensions.
+You can set up a SEP-IRA and make contributions for a particular year as late as the due date of your income tax return, plus extensions.
+For example, to deduct contributions for calendar year 2019, you can establish the plan and make deductible contributions as late as April 15, 2020, plus extensions.
+(Due to COVID-19 the filing date for Form 1040 and automatic extensions was extended to July 15, 2020.)

-However, when you make contributions they:
+However, when you make contributions:

 Highly compensated employees:

-A highly compensated employee is one who for the preceding year:
+A highly compensated employee is one, who for the preceding year: